We may earn money or products from the companies mentioned in this post.

 (We have spent the last two summers on my parents’ boat.
 A luxury not afforded to us as kids)

 Last year my then three-year-old boy refused to even touch the water.
-If anybody even splashed him, he shrunk back like the wicked with of the West.
+If anybody even splashed him, he shrunk back like the Wicked Witch of the West.

 I let it go last year because, well, he was only three and he was as happy as a clam feeling the breeze against his face.